rankutah/blog/sites/rank-utah/posts/link-building-strategy-utah.md

 Source: Percentages are based on the average percentages given by ChatGPT (o4-mini-high) and Gemini (2.5 Flash) after performing Deep Research.
 Their results differed by an average of 6 percentage points for each of the factors.

-## Why Local Links Matter for Local SEO
+## Why Local Links Matter for Utah Local SEO

 For local searches Google provides local results.
 Goole's goal is to provide the most relevant results for your search.
 Links from local businesses and organizations within your community show your web page is an authority, for the keywords it covers, within your community.